WisTex/Neuhub/view/theme/neuhub-red-dash/README.md

 - [X] Profile Menu Widget
 - [X] Stream HQ Menu Widget

-## Neuhub Red Dash 0.8 - Release Notes
+## Neuhub Red Dash 0.8.1 - Release Notes

 This release includes some additional fonts and styling.

 Fixed Issues
-* FIXED: Some remote resources, such as extra fonts, not loading properly.
+* CHANGED: Some changes were made to the conversation templates in the core.
+Temporarily reverting to the default files since they have new features that we don't have yet.
+May come back to merge our changes with their changes.

 Known Issues
 * PDL Editor not supported.